YangGao1991/LSCustomNavigation/README.md

 ### What is it for

-The native navigation system of Cocoa, say, `UINavigationController`, `UINavigationBar` and `UINavigationItem` is somewhat difficult to be customized, e.g., to set different height in some particular scenes. **LSCustomNavigation** is just here aiming to make things easier.
+The native navigation system of Cocoa, say, `UINavigationController`, `UINavigationBar` and `UINavigationItem` is somewhat difficult to be customized, e.g., to set different height in some particular scenes. **LSCustomNavigation** is just here aiming to make things easier, while the Cocoa transition style is still remained.
+More custom transition styles will be available in the future.

 ### Basic usage